lassestilvang/symbi/docs/code-refactoring-nov-16-2025.md

 ### Immediate (Should be done now)
 1. ✅ **COMPLETE**: HealthMetricsChart refactored with all optimizations
+2. ✅ **COMPLETE**: StatisticsCard refactored with centralized constants and performance optimizations
-2. ⏳ Update remaining components to use centralized constants
+3. ⏳ Update remaining components to use centralized constants (EmotionalStateTimeline, EvolutionMilestoneCard, HealthDataTable, EvolutionHistoryScreen)
-3. ⏳ Update components to use date/metric helper functions
+4. ⏳ Update components to use date/metric helper functions
-4. ⏳ Run tests to ensure no regressions
+5. ⏳ Run tests to ensure no regressions
-5. ⏳ Update component exports in `src/components/index.ts`
+6. ⏳ Update component exports in `src/components/index.ts`

 ### Short-term (Next sprint)
 1. Apply similar refactoring to other screens (MainScreen, etc.)